-- OPERS will examine a Board's complete governance profile when questions of objective independence arise prior to casting a withhold vote for any Director. - The Chair and other members of the Audit Committee during a period when the Board failed to facilitate quality, independent auditing, or substantial accounting or financial reporting irregularities occur. - The Chair and other members of the Audit Committee during a period in which, in OPERS' view, the Company has inappropriately accounted for its equity compensation plans to the detriment of Shareowners. - The Chair and other members of the Compensation Committee during a period in which executive compensation appears excessive relative to the Company's performance and that of its peers, and where OPERS is of the view that the Compensation Committee has not addressed this issue to OPERS' satisfaction. - The Chair and other members of the Compensation Committee where the Company has repriced options without the approval of Shareowners. - The Chair of the Nominating Committee, where a board member(s) at the most recent election of Directors, has(have) received withhold votes from more than 30% of shares voting, and the Board has not taken appropriate action to respond to the concerns of Shareowners. - The Chair of the Nominating Committee, where the Board is not composed of a majority of independent Directors. - To the best of OPERS' knowledge, information and belief, there exists reasonable doubt on a Director's qualifications or ability to represent Shareowners. - Where it appears the Director has acted (at the Company or at other companies) in a manner that compromises the Director's reliability in representing the best long-term economic interests of Shareowners. - Where a Director has a pattern of poor attendance at the combined Board and applicable Key Committee meetings.
+- The Chair and other members of the Audit Committee during a period in which, in OPERS' view, the Company has inappropriately accounted for its equity compensation plans to the detriment of Shareholders. - The Chair and other members of the Compensation Committee during a period in which executive compensation appears excessive relative to the Company's performance and that of its peers. - The Chair and other members of the Compensation Committee where the Company has repriced options without the approval of Shareholders. - The Chair of the Nominating Committee, where a board member(s) at the most recent election of Directors has (have) received withhold votes from more than 30% of shares voting and the Board has not taken appropriate action to respond to the concerns of Shareholders. - The Chair of the Nominating Committee, where the Board is not composed of a majority of Independent Directors. - To the best of OPERS' knowledge, information and belief, there exists reasonable doubt on a Director's qualifications or ability to represent Shareholders. - Where it appears the Director has acted in a manner that compromises the Director's reliability in representing the best long-term economic interests of Shareholders. - Where a Director has a pattern of poor attendance at the combined Board and applicable Key Committee meetings.
 Excluding exigent circumstances, OPERS normally considers attendance at less than 75% of the combined Board and applicable Key Committee meetings by a board member to attendance worthy of a Withhold or Against vote. - If a Board maintains a classified board structure, it is possible that the relevant Director(s) may not be subject to election in the year that any of the foregoing concerns arise.
-In such situations, if OPERS has a concern regarding a Committee Member or Committee Chair, OPERS will normally register our concern by withholding votes from all Members of the relevant Committee who are subject to election that year.
+In such situations, if OPERS has a concern regarding a Committee Member or Committee Chair, OPERS will normally register our concern by withholding votes from all Members of the relevant Committee who are subject to election that year. - All Directors where a board has failed to make progress towards board diversity; including but not limited to gender, racial ethnicity, age and geography (domestic and global) diversity.

-ii.
 Board Composition, Qualifications, Meeting Attendance, Equity Interest and Education